shifasomji/nn-proposal/index.md

 We plan on using [this dataset](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/), which we found from one of our related works.
 This dataset has 8,000 images, of which 2,500 are benign and 5,500 are malignant.
 All of these images have dimensions of 700 x 460 pixels.
 Each image is a 3 channel RGB picture in PNG format.

-Once we have downloaded our dataset, we will load the image data into a numpy array using the pillow python package, and convert the numpy array into a tensor.
+Once we have downloaded our dataset, we will use PyTorch's [ImageFolder](https://pytorch.org/vision/main/generated/torchvision.datasets.ImageFolder.html) class which prepares a dataset that is structured in folders.
+In order to use this class, we had to write a separate Python script that splits all our data into a test and a train folder.
+We have two classes in our dataset - benign and malignant.

-Next, we will normalize the tensors to be in the range [-1,1], and we will split these into a training set and a validation set.
+Next, we use PyTorch's random_split() function, as well as the [DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader) class.
+This enables us to randomly split the dataset into a training set and a validation set.

-Then, we will define a convolutional neural network using PyTorch's built in model that takes 3 channel images (3 initial inputs).
-Additionally, we will define a loss function.
+Then, we define a convolutional neural network using PyTorch's built in model that takes 3 channel images (3 initial inputs).
+Our neural network has 3 CNN blocks, where each block contains two convolution layers and one max-pooling layer.
+After applying the convolution, we use a flatten layer to convert the tensor from 3D to one-dimensional.

 Lastly, we will train the network and test the model using the validation set.